-On February 9, 2017, the West Point Treatment Plant fails catastrophically.
+On February 9, 2017, the West Point Treatment Plant suffers a major failure.
 Located in Seattle's Magnolia neighborhood and operated by King County's Wastewater Treatment Division, West Point is the largest wastewater-treatment plant in the Pacific Northwest, handling sewage produced by some 700,000 people along with stormwater.
 At 2:12 a.m. on a night of heavy rain, a power outage shuts down pumps that push effluent (treated water) into Puget Sound.
 As crewmembers struggle to restart the effluent pumps, influent (wastewater) continues to surge into the plant.
 Effluent, though, is blocked.
 Within 51 minutes 2,315 alarms go off.
 Float-switch alarms in primary-treatment tanks, designed to prevent flooding, fail and at 2:25 a.m. the primary-treatment tanks overflow, flooding tunnels and equipment galleries.
 To stop the flood, crewmembers manually shut down influent pumps.
 The influent control structure fills and float switches there automatically open an emergency-bypass gate, permitting 180 million gallons of wastewater, including 30 million gallons of raw sewage, to flow into Puget Sound.
 The plant is severely damaged, but no lives are lost.
 Tremendous work to review systems and repair the plant will get it functioning back up to environmental standards by May 12, 2017.

 A Night of Heavy Rain